utah-explainability/utah-explainability.github.io/index.md

 If you completed CS 5353/6353 (Deep Learning) or CS 5340/6340 (Natural Language Processing) or CS 5350/6350 (Machine Learning), I expect you will be able to keep up.

-**<span style="color: black;">My advice.</span>** We will spend the first two weeks going over background info and have a graded programming assigment relating to this in the first two weeks.
-You can give the course a try and if you struggle with the background concepts and the first homework, you can withdraw---students may drop a course within the first two weeks of a given semester without any penalties.
+**<span style="color: black;">My advice.</span>** If you are interested in the course, give it a try.
+We will spend the first two weeks going over background and have a graded programming assigment relating to this.
+If you struggle with the background concepts and the first homework, you can withdraw---students may drop a course within the first two weeks of a given semester without any penalties.

 **<span style="color: black;">Revisiting/polishing your knowledge.</span>** You can prepare by: